simonprovost/scikit-longitudinal/README.md

 ## <a id="about-the-project"></a>💡 About The Project

-`Scikit-longitudinal` is a machine learning library designed to analyse longitudinal data (Classification tasks focussed as of today).
+`Scikit-longitudinal` (Sklong) is a machine learning library designed to analyse longitudinal data (Classification tasks focussed as of today).
 It offers tools and models for processing, analysing, and predicting longitudinal data, with a user-friendly interface that integrates with the `Scikit-learn` ecosystem.